microsoft/window-post-message-proxy/README.md

 };
 ```

-If you want to customize how the tracking properties are added to and retrieved from the message you can provide it at construction time as an object with two functions.
-See the interface below:
+If you want to customize how the tracking properties are added to and retrieved from the message, you can pass settings to the constructor in the form of an object with two functions:

 ```typescript
 export interface IProcessTrackingProperties {